quantum-tinkerer/MeanFi/docs/source/documentation/algorithm.md

 density update brackets $\mu$ from a bandwidth estimate, expands the bracket until the target filling is enclosed, and then uses safeguarded Newton steps with bisection fallback to find the root.

-This keeps the outer optimizer away from chemical-potential instabilities while still reusing the adaptive quadrature or simplicial cache across the repeated charge evaluations.
+This keeps the outer SCF method away from chemical-potential instabilities while still reusing the adaptive quadrature or simplicial cache across the repeated charge evaluations.
 For `kT = 0`, the Brillouin zone is treated as a torus mathematically.
 The geometry layer still keeps duplicated seam vertices so that the simplicial mesh never crosses a periodic boundary, but the spectral layer wraps reduced coordinates before diagonalization so seam-related